MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-query-results.md

 You can also explore the results in-line with the following features:
 - Expand a result by selecting the dropdown arrow at the left of each result
-- Where applicable, expand details for results that are in JSON array format by selecting the dropdown arrow at the left of applicable column names for added readability
+- Where applicable, expand details for results that are in JSON and array formats by selecting the dropdown arrow at the left of applicable column names for added readability
 - Open the side pane to see a record’s details (concurrent with expanded rows)